Qeepsake/react-native-file-utils/README.md

 # Qeepsake react-native-file-utils

+## NOTE: Currently a work in progress.
+Not production ready.

 Extract the MIME type of a file with React Native on iOS and Android (uses Java and Obj-C, not Node).

 ## Installation